Sapochee/Password-Website/README.md

 3. Open the `home.html` file in your web browser

 ### How to Run/Test
-1. Navigate to the [Password Generator/Checker page](password.html) in your local project directory.
+1. Navigate to the *Password Generator/Checker* page from `home.html` or by directly opening `password.html`.

 2. To check an existing password, enter it in the first box and click the *Check Password* button to see if and how many times it has been breached.